department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/2023-scaling-onsite-notifications/notification-center-discovery/scaling-onsite-notifications-stakeholder-research-findings.md

 **Finding 2**

-**My VA encompasses all top tasks for Veterans.** We started each session by asking Veterans about their VA benefits and how they like to manage them online and/or manually.
+**Several OCTO leads said we should consider giving the user some control over notifications so as not to lose credibility and trust.** We started each session by asking Veterans about their VA benefits and how they like to manage them online and/or manually.
 Once logged in, 100% of Veterans were able to find information and/or actions to manage the benefits that they mentioned they manage online.

 When asked if there was anything Veterans were expecting to see on My VA that they did not, 11 out of 13 participants said no. 1 Veteran said they would like to see a section for documents and 1 Veteran said they would like to see contact information or communication for VSOs (Veteran Service Organizations).